chrisjonesonline/notes/README.md

 #### Important Notes
 - The full link is both the access token **and** decryption key
 - Losing the link makes the note **permanently unrecoverable**
+- **Overwrites are possible** — if multiple people edit at the same time, the last save wins (no version history or conflict resolution)
+- The link should only be shared through secure channels (e.g. Signal, encrypted email, or in-person)
 - Collaboration is trust-based — anyone with the link can edit
 - Encryption protects content, **not** metadata.
 The server can still see note IDs, access times, and IP addresses.
 Use a VPN or Tor for better privacy.
 - **Browser security matters.** Malicious extensions or compromised devices can access plaintext before encryption or after decryption.